astropy/astropy/docs/io/fits/usage/verification.rst

 At the HDU List level, the verification is only for two simple cases:

-1. Verify that the first HDU in the HDU list is a Primary HDU.
+1. Verify that the first HDU in the HDU list is a primary HDU.
 This is a fixable case.
-The fix is to insert a minimal Primary HDU into the HDU list.
+The fix is to insert a minimal primary HDU into the HDU list.

-2. Verify the second or later HDU in the HDU list is not a Primary HDU.
+2. Verify the second or later HDU in the HDU list is not a primary HDU.
    Violation will not be fixable.